Is Silver Magnetic or Not? Does any Form of Silver Magnetize and Sticks to Magnets?

 Examples of magnetic silver-plated items are:

-Examples of non-magnetic silver-plated items are:
+Examples of non-magnetic silver-plated jewelry items are:

 • an object (for example silver ring) that’s silver-plated with real palladium as base metal.